davrot/gevi/README.md

         gaussian_blur_sigma: float = 1.0, # parameter of a gauss blur layer: sigma
         bin_size_post: int | None = None, # size of the kernel of the second 2d average pooling layer ) -> tuple[torch.Tensor, torch.Tensor | None]:

+    This functions outputs the result(x,y,t) and mask(x,y), while the latter can be None.